 I don’t know.
-In prison I was shocked to see so many PhD-holders and professional soccer players—the place was full of talented Palestinians.
-I think it’s an Israeli policy to prevent Palestinian talent from shining and showing a civilized face to the world.
+In prison I was shocked to see so many PhD holders and professional footballers – the place was full of talented Palestinians.
+I think it’s an Israeli policy to prevent Palestinian talent from shining and showing a civilised face to the world.

 I guess a Palestinian Pirlo would be good for the cause.
 Sorry to make you relive this, but could you tell me how they tortured you?